 Approximately 30-50 per cent of people living in residential aged care fall each year, and 40 per cent of them experience recurrent falls.
-In 2011-12 falls accounted for 21,639 residents being admitted to hospital for an injury (Tovell et al. 2014).
+In 2016-17 an estimated 125,021 people aged 65 and over were hospitalised due to falls (AIHW 2019).
 Falls are commonly due to tripping, slipping and stumbling (ACSQHC 2009).
-A fall can result in negative outcomes including death, loss of independence and autonomy, immobilisation and depression (WHO 2007).
+A fall can result in negative outcomes including death, loss of independence and autonomy, immobilisation and depression (WHO 2021).